harleo/knockknock/README.md

 $ knockknock -n google.com -p

 [:] Sending query...
-028-hty.com
+028-hty.com | 2016-05-20 | DROPCATCH.COM 883 LLC
-0512zc.cn
+04plan.com | 2020-04-04 | GABIA, INC.
 --- snip ---
 [:] Writing 500 domain(s) to file...
 [:] Done.
 ```

 ### Disclaimer
 This tool must use an external API such as ViewDNS.info (which is subject to rate limiting and a maximum of 500 domains per query) to retrieve relevant data.
+Also note that the API uses Cloudflare, queries from cloud IPs may be blocked and require captcha verification whereas residential IPs are able to pass.

 ---